Semi-supervised Multimodal Representation Learning through a Global Workspace: Related Work

 A recent opinion paper \cite{vanrullen_deep_2021} proposed that current working AI principles could already be used to implement this theory, and provided a step-by-step roadmap for this implementation.
 Moreover, other implementations have recently been put forward.
 For instance, \cite{juliani_perceiver_2022} highlighted that the Perceiver architecture recently proposed by \cite{jaegle_perceiver_2021} could be used as a GW.
 Goyal et al.~\cite{goyal_coordination_2022} introduced an architecture for sharing information between modules (e.g. Transformer layers) that they explicitly labeled as a GW implementation.

 The present work is not intended to compete with these prior systems, nor does it contend to offer a full implementation of Baar's theory.
 Instead, we make use of some prominent features of the GW theory (a unique, limited-capacity multimodal representation that can be broadcast and re-used for other tasks), while leaving others aside for future work.
-In particular, as we chose to work here with only two modalities, there is no need for us to consider attentional competition between modules--though this aspect will be important to examine in future studies.
+In particular, as we chose to work here with only two modalities, there is no need for us to consider attentional competition between modules (as only one domain can occupy the GW at each moment)--though this aspect will be important to examine in future studies.